 City & Guilds of London Art School is a small, specialist art school and we're proud of our outstanding reputation for excellence in the traditional skills of architectural stone carving, woodcarving and gilding, contemporary fine art, and the conservation of historic objects.
-There's a thread that runs deep through all our courses, and that's our belief in the importance of learning through making.
-That means that as a semester student here, you'll always get the teaching, facilities, and support you need to get the most out of your time in London.
+We are committed to learning through making, which means that as a semester student here, you'll always get the teaching, facilities and support you need to make the most of your time in London.